mewin-archived/WGPlayerDamageFlags/README.md

 WGPlayerDamageFlags
 ============

-"WorldGuard" extension to block specific damage types on players in specific regions.
+WorldGuard extension to block specific damage types on players in specific regions.